+

 Product Description

-A sprocket is a wheel with a special tooth profile that precisely meshes with a chain to smoothly transmit power.
-There are numerous types of sprockets, each meticulously designed for specific application scenarios.
+A sprocket is a wheel with specially shaped teeth that precisely mesh with a chain to smoothly transmit power.
+There are many types of sprockets, each carefully designed for specific applications.
 Common types include:

-Roller sprockets: Widely used in transmission equipment, they are renowned for their high transmission efficiency and low noise.
+Roller sprockets: Widely used in transmission equipment, known for their high transmission efficiency and low noise.

-Single-pitch sprockets: Suitable for conveying systems that require precise product positioning.
+Single-pitch sprockets: Suitable for conveying systems requiring precise product positioning.

-Double-pitch sprockets: Applicable in heavy-duty and high-speed transmission scenarios, ensuring stable and efficient transmission.
+Double-pitch sprockets: Suitable for heavy-duty and high-speed transmission scenarios, ensuring stable and efficient transmission.

-Drum sprocket: Suitable for heavy-duty and industrial applications, it reduces contact pressure and wear by increasing the surface area.
+Drum sprockets: Suitable for heavy-duty and industrial applications, reducing contact pressure and wear by increasing the contact area.

-The model classification of industrial sprockets mainly includes the following types:
+Industrial sprocket model classifications mainly include the following types:

 Standard sprockets: 03/04/05B/06B/08B/10B/12B/16B/20B/24B/28B/32B, etc.